Two years after Concordia wreck, captain returns aboard

 GIGLIO, Italy The captain of the Costa Concordia, Francesco Schettino, went back on board on Thursday for the first time since the huge cruise liner sank with the loss of 32 lives just over two years ago, accompanying experts investigating the capsize.

-Schettino, who faces multiple charges including manslaughter, causing a shipwreck and abandoning ship, went aboard the vessel with a expert team appointed by the court but was only present as a defendant and was taking no active part in the investigation.
+Schettino, who faces multiple charges including manslaughter, causing a shipwreck and abandoning ship, went aboard the vessel with a expert team appointed by the court but is only present as a defendant and is taking no active part in the investigation.

-However he reacted angrily to the scrum of reporters awaiting him onshore when he returned.

-"You're really harassing me," he said as he was bombarded by questions.
-"I've given my technical contribution as captain, I've given precise details that will help the final investigation," he said but declined to answer questions.

 Residents of Giglio, a tiny island that lives off tourism, are impatient to see the wreck towed away and reaction to Schettino's visit was largely "indifferent", the mayor of Giglio, Sergio Ortelli said.